Q: Does it cost to dispute

 Q: How do

-Q: I disagree with the initial decision I received when I contested the ticket.
+Q: I disagree with the initial decision I received when I disputed the ticket.
 Is there another step to the appeal process?

 from the date of your appeal letter received from Transportation.
 (See